easz/sustainable/mapping/README.md

 ![Example](transportation.heatmap.png)

 Color code:
-- green-ish: less than 1h30
+- green-ish: < 1h
-- yelloe/brown-ish: around 2h
+- yelloe/brown-ish: < 2h
-- purple/pink-ish: 3h or more
+- purple/pink-ish: around 3h or more
 - grey: info not available at this time point